Epidemic Transmission Modeling with Fractional Derivatives and Environmental Pathogens: Numerical results

 \subsection{Numerical methods and implementation}

-The numerical analyses in this study were carried out using the Julia programming language and the high-performance computing system PUHTI at the Finnish IT Center for Science (CSC).
-To solve fractional differential equations, the FdeSolver.jl package (v 1.0.7) was utilized, which implements predictor-corrector algorithms and product-integration rules~\cite{FdeSolver}.
+The numerical analyses in this study were carried out using the Julia programming language.
+The FdeSolver.jl package (v 1.0.7) solves fractional differential equations, implementing predictor-corrector algorithms and product-integration rules~\cite{FdeSolver}.
 Parameter estimation was performed using Bayesian inference and Hamiltonian Monte Carlo (HMC) with the Turing.jl package, and ODEs were solved using the DifferentialEquations.jl package.
 The order of derivatives was optimized using the function (L)BFGS, which employs the (Limited-memory) Broyden–Fletcher–Goldfarb–Shanno algorithm from the Optim.jl package in combination with FdeSolver.jl.